SerenaDm/NYSM/readme.md

 ## Mesh Folder

 This folder contains Unity-compatible meshes of the `.fbx` avatar files.
 Available meshes include trousers, shoes, sweaters, skin, eyes, hair, lashes, and brows.
 Each mesh can be directly dragged and dropped onto the corresponding part of the avatar.

+## Images

+Contains a preview of the Avatars and body volumes.